Phillylacrosse.com celebrates the holiday season by re-posting its All-Phillylacrosse Players and Coaches of the Year and Teams for 2019

 By Chris Goldberg

-He had won 428 games as a high school coach in 23 years at Springfield-Delco, lost in three previous state finals and had won seven District 1 championships, but Keith Broome was tired of wondering when he might win a state title.
+He had won 428 games as a high school coach in 23 years at Springfield-Delco, reached the state final four times and had won seven District 1 championships, but Keith Broome was tired of wondering when he might win the ultimate championship.

 “It’s been really hard for me; we’ve been really successful and we won District 1 titles when there were no state championships,” said Broome.
 “It’s difficult when you work so hard for so long and only to see the girls on the opposing team celebrate a state title and you’re watching your girls crying.
 It gets old giving your girls second-place medals – they don’t really want them.”